 future or anticipated safety upgrades to systems

 facility expansion additional trains or drilling systems

+This stage affects the lightweight only.

 Construction

+During Construction weights change to suit supplies, accessories, shipyard standards, manufacture etc. This is similar to Detailed Design

+Assure that weight reporting and database details can be deciphered or interpreted to identify parts in a system.

+Equipment is best identified by location, so that the motor, controller, remote read out are identified separate in the database by with location and system code, to allow changes to be identified.

+The total weight change is to be communicated to the designer so that its effect on the design can be analyzed before vessel delivery.
+This stage affects the lightweight only.

+Operating Life

 An In-Service Weight Control Plan should be completed, reviewed, accepted by the Operator and any class/regulatory authority before the unit is installed.
 It is best to implement the WCP immediately after the Inclining Test or weighing of the Topsides to capture any changes.
-Again the WCP could be a part of a larger operating plan for the unit
+Again, the WCP could be a part of a larger operating plan for the unit

 Like any good WCP it is best to include: